LukePappa/Ourism/p.md

-Existence subjectively experiences ever-finer attunement to itself.
+Existence may be formalized as qualia, qualia as physics, physics as mathematics, and mathematics as logic.
+As an act of unbounded self-realization, existence subjectively experiences ever-finer attunement to itself.